ppy/osu-wiki/wiki/Community/How_you_can_help!/en.md

 - If you want to help out by staffing, look for a tournament or contest with open staff applications.
 If you're new, it's recommended to pick one that's not badged (i.e. officially supported) or otherwise high-stakes.
 - Give **constructive** criticism to the organisers of a tournament.
 Most tournaments and contests will have Discord channels, forms, or other dedicated avenues for providing feedback.
 - If you notice a violation of the official support rules in an officially supported contest or tournament, please [report it to the relevant committee](https://tcomm.hivie.tn/reports/create).
-- **If you have accumulated significant experience staffing community events**, try organising and hosting your own tournament or contests!
+- **If you have accumulated significant experience staffing community events**, try organising and hosting your own tournament or contest!

 ## Help improve the future of osu!

 - If you have any ideas about how to improve the [ranking criteria](/wiki/Ranking_criteria), such as removing an outdated rule, write up a proposal and post it to [the Ranking Criteria forum](https://osu.ppy.sh/community/forums/87), then discuss it with other community members.
 - If you found a bug in osu!(lazer), or if you have any other kind of suggestion about how to make osu!(lazer) better, read the [Contributing Guidelines](https://github.com/ppy/osu/blob/master/CONTRIBUTING.md) for the relevant GitHub repository to help you decide the best course of action, including opening an issue or discussion.
 - If you want to make a bug report or suggest an improvement to the website, [open an issue](https://github.com/ppy/osu-web/issues/new) on the website's GitHub repository.

----

-While this article cannot cover all the ways you can help the osu! community, even just playing the game can make osu! even more awesome!